telerik/razor-converter/README.md

   -r: Convert directories and their contents recursively (Contributed by Jeffrey T. Fritz)

 A file with cshtml extension will be created for each input file.
-Existing files will be OVERWRITTEN, so you must be vey careful.
+Existing files will be OVERWRITTEN, so you must be very careful.